colinramsay/extjs-app-architecture-7/postcard/Readme.md

 #TODO

-- Save use real message data on server side
 - Create new thread when creating new message
 - Refresh views when creating message/thread
 - Reply to existing thread